Sylius/Sylius/src/Sylius/Bundle/TaxationBundle/README.md

 Contributing
 ------------

-All informations about contributing to Sylius can be found on [this page](http://sylius.readthedocs.org/en/latest/contributing/index.html).
+All informations about contributing to Sylius can be found on [this page](http://docs.sylius.org/en/latest/contributing/index.html).

 Mailing lists
 -------------

+### Users

 Questions?
 Feel free to ask on [users mailing list](http://groups.google.com/group/sylius).

+### Developers

 To contribute and develop this bundle, use the [developers mailing list](http://groups.google.com/group/sylius-dev).

 Sylius twitter account